Lithuania PM talks up 2015 euro goal

 The head of the central bank, Vitas Vasiliauskas, and President Dalia Grybauskaite had cast doubts on that date.
 But Butkevicius said that, despite the euro zone debt crisis, there was now broad agreement in Lithuania about joining.

-Butkevicius, whose center-left government took office this month after elections in October, also said he hoped to cut the cost of the imported Russian gas that Lithuania relies on by 20 percent.
+Butkevicius, whose centre-left government took office this month after elections in October, also said he hoped to cut the cost of the imported Russian gas that Lithuania relies on by 20 percent.

 He said work would begin in January on planning the route to euro adoption.